 This is one of the most common areas that Entrepreneurs are willing to accept their weakness, but too many still rely on the services of an entry level bookkeeper thinking that they can manage the difficult financial planning and decisions themselves.
 Sure a real Accountant operating as an outsourced CFO is more expensive and might deliver some difficult messages about cash flow or debt to equity ratios from time to time, but a good Accountant who has an ongoing and formal relationship with your business can help you weather tough financial times, keep your business in a positive cash position, and give you advance warning of financial troubles that lie ahead.

 Another area most business owners recognize their limitations is in legal services.
 Unfortunately many Entrepreneurs look at legal services as a transaction, using the services of one lawyer to help them incorporate, then shopping around for a new lawyer to help with IP protection, and potentially a third lawyer to help with contract support.
+The digital landscape is continually evolving, and with it, the nature of cyber crime becomes more sophisticated.
+In response, the legal field has had to adapt, necessitating lawyers who are not only tech-savvy but also well-versed in the latest legal precedents.
+For those in need of such expertise, a comprehensive guide to legal resources is an invaluable tool.
+It helps in pinpointing professionals who have the skills and experience necessary to navigate these modern legal challenges.
 Much like a dedicated outsourced CFO who is actively involved in the operation of your business, a dedicated outsourced legal team who can take the time to learn your business can provide value added advice like helping to align corporate structure to financial needs and contracts to IP issues to ensure that you are protected as your business grows.

 Contrary to the popular cliche, if you build it they won’t necessarily just come.
 The best sales people know how to identify and connect with the real decision makers in your customers business, identify and articulate needs, and craft a value proposition that maximizes the potential to close the sale.
 Many small business owners develop a generic sales approach and use the “shotgun” approach to sales where they knock on as many doors as possible in hopes that someone can filter their generic sales pitch into something that provides value.
 True sales professionals use laser-like focus to illustrate value at every door they knock on which results in closing many multiples more volume in sales.
 It is more difficult to outsource the sales function of your business because there are fewer external sales management teams on the market than lawyers or accountants, but if this is an area that is not your strength it is worth seeking these resources out.
 With a strong contract in place based on solid financial terms (read: use your CFO and Legal team to support this discussion) you can outsource the sales of your business until you grow to a position to bring the function in house.

 Despite the common perception, marketing isn’t just another word for Advertising.
 Real marketing firms are not those that are peddling SEO (Search Engine Optimization) services or Social Media Strategy.
+And if you want to be among them and want your business sales to go up along by getting your business website showing up on the very first of Google’s search results then make sure to check out these search engine optimization videos.
 Real marketers understand brand development, market positioning, and product and service design issues and can help you stitch together the overall package so you present a clear and common picture of what your business is about and the value that you bring to the table.
 A marketing partner can also help with your advertising strategy including SEO, Social Media, and traditional media outlets, but they will only do thatafter they build your image and positioning.
 You need to first build the brand and positioning before you worry about your advertising or your customers will just be confused trying to figure out the value you bring.
 Being in the first 10 search results or having a high Klout score doesn’t do you any good if your potential customers can’t figure out why they should do business with you.

 IT Support and Services